AP-Skill-Development-Corporation/SPMVV-Python-Internship-Batch2/README.md

   - Yesterday Concepts Overview
   - Advanced Editors and IDLE procedure to execute python file
   - Jupyter notebook installation,pip upgrade and checking of version

+# Day-03(12-10-2022):
+  - Overview of Jupyter notebook,running of it
+  - Python Basics like variables and different ways to assign a values to a variables